netops2devops/netops2devops/README.md

 - 👋 Hi!
 I’m Kapil (pronunciation : `cup ill`) and I am a Security Engineer by profession.
 - 😜 I am also a recovering Network Engineer and an Openstack survivor.
+- 👨‍💻 I like developing software tools and automated workflows to streamline network/security operations
 - ✍️ I blog on netops2devops.net (when I can)
-- 👀 I like developing software tools and automated workflows to streamline security operations (blue team or red team)
 - 📫 Hit me up on @infosec.exchange if you have some interesting project ideas.

 <!---